Planning of the September 11 attacks: Background

 Al-Qaeda's origins date to 1979 when the Soviet Union invaded Afghanistan.
 Soon after the invasion, Osama bin Laden traveled to Afghanistan and helped organize Arab mujahideen.
 Together with Abdullah Azzam, a Palestinian-Jordanian who influenced bin Laden, they formed Maktab al-Khidamat (MAK) in 1984, to provide support for Arab mujahideen who came to join the jihad in Afghanistan.

 Toward the end of the 1980s, the Soviets were retreating in defeat.
 Bin Laden and Azzam discussed the future of MAK and what to do with the mujahideen force that had built up.
 Bin Laden and Azzam both wanted to use the force as a "rapid reaction force" to defend oppressed Muslims around the world.
 Bin Laden wanted to train the mujahideen in terrorist tactics, but Azzam strongly disagreed with this approach, issuing a fatwa saying that it would violate Islamic law.
 Azzam reiterated the hadith that orders Muslims to kill no women or children.

 In November 1989, soon after bin Laden and Azzam split, Azzam was killed in Peshawar, Pakistan.
 Azzam and his two sons were travelling to Jummah (Friday prayer) when a remote-control-activated bomb detonated, killing them.
 It is unknown for certain if bin Laden was behind this, but is thought unlikely.
 Nonetheless, bin Laden was then free to take full control of MAK, laying the groundwork for al-Qaeda.
 Under the guidance of Dr. Ayman al-Zawahiri, bin Laden became more radical.

-In 1991, bin Laden moved to Sudan, where he led operations in East Africa, including the 1993 assault on U.S. troops at Mogadishu in Somalia.
+After the Saudi royal family denied bin Laden's request to defend Saudi Arabia from Saddam Hussein during the Gulf War in 1990, he began to criticize the monarchy for inviting U.S. troops to the country.
+By 1991, bin Laden was exiled to Sudan, where he led operations in East Africa, including the 1993 assault on U.S. troops at Mogadishu in Somalia.
 Under Saudi and American pressure, the Sudanese forced bin Laden out of Sudan in 1996, and he returned to Afghanistan.